This year, I’m working on a number of exciting artworks, collabs and exhibitions.

 Fig & Honey | Isla Osborne

-Jo (from Fig & Honey) and I are cooking up something amazing!
+Jo (from Fig & Honey) and I are working on something amazing together!
 She’s been foraging plants to dye her gorgeous silks, and I’m making glass beads to go with them.
 Think jewellery and art with a touch of nature — it's an ongoing project that I can’t wait to share!